 Registrations are lodged online.
 Enter on the Home page or by clicking on Entry Info in the menu.
 Each rider must register individually but enter the event as part of a team of two.
 Please indicate the team you will be riding with upon registration.

 How much does it cost to enter?

-Entry into the National Trust Heritage Polaris costs $90 per rider with all proceeds going to support the activities of The National Trust of Australia (ACT).
+All proceeds going to support the charitable activities of The National Trust of Australia (ACT).